 The asbestos exposure area is quite restrained in the case of a boilerman because his responsibilities were focused only on a restricted area where the boilers were located.
-So, a boilerman was exposed to this dangerous mineral whenever he worked with components like pumps, valves, insulation, coatings, or even seals.
+Boilermen were exposed to the dangerous asbestos fibers whenever they worked with components like:

-According to William R. boilerman on USS Compton DD-705, this occupation involved a lot of dangers: "There were a lot of asbestos-contaminated components around us.
+According to William R., a boilerman on USS Compton DD-705, this occupation involved a lot of dangers: "There were a lot of asbestos-contaminated components around us.
 And what made it even more dangerous was the fact that the rooms were not ventilated enough so that we can breathe fresh air".
-He is now suffering from an asbestos-related illness.
+He is now suffering from asbestos-related lung disease.